-Getting Into Sport: Started skiing at age three but left the sport behind when her family moved to Quito, Ecuador when she was in elementary school… While living in Ecuador, the Salt Lake City 2002 Winter Games were on and she was enthralled by the moguls competition… When her family returned to Canada shortly thereafter, she joined a recreational freestyle skiing program and relearned how to ski at age 13… She enjoyed the jumps more than the moguls so she transitioned into halfpipe… School: Working towards her Bachelor of Arts and Science degree at Quest University Canada in Squamish, BC where she is majoring in math and physics… Would like to do a Masters degree and potentially a PhD in bio-physics… Outside Interests: Describes herself as a foodie who is trying to become a better cook… Says music is integral to her life and enjoys going to concerts whenever she can… Enjoys reading, whether masterpieces or guilty pleasures… Loves trying out new activities and as part of that took a series of mixed martial arts classes… Odds and Ends: Superstition while competing is to always wear purple underwear and purple hair elastics with a Canadian flag bandana and red lipstick while competing… Her helmet features a silver snowflake sticker with Sarah Burke’s signature on it…
+Getting into the Sport: Started skiing at age 3 but left the sport behind when her family moved to Quito, Ecuador when she was in elementary school… While living in Ecuador, the Salt Lake City 2002 Winter Games were on TV and she was enthralled by the moguls competition… When her family returned to Canada shortly thereafter, she joined a recreational freestyle skiing program and relearned how to ski at age 13… She enjoyed the jumps more than the moguls so she transitioned into halfpipe… Outside Interests: Graduated from Quest University Canada in Squamish, BC in April 2016 with a Bachelor of Arts and Science (majors in math and physics)… Would like to pursue a graduate degree in neuroscience or medical school or both… Self-described foodie; always seeks out the best coffee shop and explores the local food scene when she travels… Says music is integral to her life and enjoys going to concerts whenever she can… Enjoys reading, whether masterpieces or guilty pleasures; during the 2016-17 season decided to read as many Pulitzer Prize-winning novels as she could… Enjoys following world politics and reading science articles… Athlete Ambassador for Right to Play and made a trip to Rwanda in 2011… Needed a goal while recovering from knee surgery in the summer of 2016 so she rode the Whistler Gran Fondo and raised more than $12,000 for Right to Play… Member of Riders Alliance for Protect our Winters, a community of pro winter athletes committed to being leaders around climate change… Odds and Ends: Always wears purple underwear and purple hair elastics with a Canadian flag bandana and red lipstick while competing… Her helmet features a silver snowflake sticker with Sarah Burke’s signature on it…